Also known as the zoo of Costa Rica; where jungle meets golden beaches

 Other animals that you can (and probably will) see are agouti, raccoon, black spiny-tailed iguana, green iguana, lots of crabs and countless birds.
 Including macaws.

 After entering the park, you can walk along the Mangrove Boardwalk.
 As the name indicates you will walk between a mangrove forest.
-You can find brightly colored crabs, as well as various iguanas along the boardwalk.
+You can find brightly coloured crabs, as well as various iguanas along the boardwalk.

 The beaches of Manuel Antonio are world-famous.
 When entering the park you can easily access them and go for a long stroll as they are lengthy.
 There are also smaller beaches that you can access from the various hiking trails throughout the rainforest.
 Amongst them is Cemelas Beach, which is a wonderful place for a stop to have a picnic for example.